abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 calm and clarity; rather, that calm and clarity needs to be put to work.
 And its work is developing discernment and understanding.
 That's the crux of our practice.
 Take the illuminating idiom, "truth-discerning awareness."
-It's not just about awareness—it's awareness with discernment.
+It's not just about awareness---it's awareness with discernment.

-To develop this discernment we can begin by asking ourselves, *What is the nature of things?—the nature of conditions?—the nature of my own mind?* Then we bring the attention inwards and focus our awareness on the various feelings that are present.
+To develop this discernment we can begin by asking ourselves, *What is the nature of things?---the nature of conditions?---the nature of my own mind?* Then we bring the attention inwards and focus our awareness on the various feelings that are present.
 In particular, we attend to the feelings of dis-ease, dissatisfaction, or suffering and come to